2i2c-org/team-compass/projects/managed-hubs/incidents.md

 3. **Try resolving the issue** and communicate on the incident-specific channel while you gather information and perform actions - even if only to mark these as notes to yourself.
 4. **Delegate to Subject Matter Experts as-needed**.
 The Incident Commander is empowered to delegate actions to Subject Matter Experts in order to investigate and resolve the incident quickly.[^note-on-delegation]
 5. **Communicate our status every few hours**.
 The {term}`External Liason` is expected to communicate incident status and plan with the {term}`Community Representative`s.
+If the incident commander wants to delegate External Liason duties to someone else, they should:

+   1. Assign the *Freshdesk* ticket to the external liason, as that is the default point of communication with community representatives.
+   2. Make a note on the PagerDuty incident as well.

-They should provide periodic updates that describe the current state of the incident, what we have tried, and our intended next steps.
+   The externl liason should provide periodic updates that describe the current state of the incident, what we have tried, and our intended next steps.
 Here is a canned response to get started:

    ```{button-link} https://2i2c.freshdesk.com/a/admin/canned_responses/folders/80000143608/responses/80000247492/edit
    :color: primary